Will isotretinoin cure me?

 Treatment with isotretinoin often results in prolonged clearance of acne, which can be permanent for some patients.
 A course of treatment generally lasts about 4 to 5 months.
 It can run shorter or longer.

 Some patients do not clear after one course of treatment, and a second course of treatment may be an option.
 Studies show this helps some patients see clear skin.
 You should wait at least 8 weeks between treatments.
 The skin often continues to clear for a while after patients stop taking the medication.

 How do I use isotretinoin?

-This medicine comes in pill form.
+This medication comes in pill form.
 You will take one or two pills a day as your dermatologist prescribes.

-Before taking isotretinoin, you must enroll in the iPLEDGE™ program.
+Before taking isotretinoin, your dermatologist will enroll you in a risk-managment program called the iPLEDGE® REMS.
 Created by the U.S. Food and Drug Administration (FDA), this program helps to ensure that patients:

-Because iPLEDGE™ informs patients about other possible side effects, all patients must enroll in this program before taking isotretinoin
+Because iPLEDGE REMS informs patients about other possible side effects, all patients must be enrolled in this program before taking isotretinoin .

 How long will I have to take isotretinoin?